MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 ~~~
 {: .language-bash}

-While we work with documentation, we will finally be looking at the third directory which CookieCutter created (remember that we've looked at the project directory, and the `devtools` directory).
+While we work with documentation, we will finally be looking at the third directory which CookieCutter created.
+(Remember that we've looked at the project directory, and the `devtools` directory.)
 The files which CookieCutter has set up for Sphinx are in the `docs` folder.
 Navigate to that directory.